-- 15-2.4.1 Self-closing devices shall be kept in proper working condition at all times. - 15-2.4.2 Doors normally held in the open position and equipped with automatic closing devices shall be operated at frequent intervals to ensure proper operation

-- 15-2.4.3 Fusible links or other heat-actuated devices shall not be painted. - 15-2.4.4 Care shall be taken to prevent paint accumulation on stay rolls.
+- 15-2.4.1 Self-closing devices shall be kept in proper working condition at all times. - 15-2.4.2 Swinging doors normally held in the open position and equipped with automatic closing devices shall be operated at frequent intervals to ensure proper operation. - 15-2.4.3 All horizontal or vertical sliding and rolling fire doors shall be inspected and tested annually to check for proper operation and full closure.
+Resetting of the release mechanism shall be done in accordance with the manufacturer's instructions.
+A written record shall be maintained and be made available to the authority having jurisdiction. - 15-2.4.4 Fusible links or other heat-actuated devices and release devices shall not be painted. - 15-2.4.5 Care shall be taken to prevent paint accumulation on stay rolls.